 Help us help future kids – share your story

-We want kids to have access to as many cancer treatment options as adults.
+We want kids to have access to as many cancer treatment options as adults have.
 If we know the numbers and the outcomes of compassionate use applications for kids, it will help our advocacy work aimed at changing public policies.
 Right now, we only know the number of compassionate use requests that were granted by the companies, but the number of denied requests is not known.

 Let us know to which companies you have made compassionate use requests.
 Let us know the point of contact in the company that you used, whether the company responded and in how much time, and whether your request was ultimately granted.
 And, please let us know how your child did – was there any possible benefit from the drug?
 Were there unexpected toxicities?